 You're going to need sufficient income to support your monthly payment if you hope to qualify for a mortgage without a co-signer.
 Before you apply for a refinance, you'll want to check two debt-to-income ratios.
 Calculate your projected monthly payment by plugging today's average interest rates and the current balance of your mortgage into a mortgage calculator.
 Add the monthly portion of your homeowner's insurance and property tax to get your projected monthly housing cost.
 When you divide your combined monthly income by your monthly housing cost, the result must be 0.43 or lower to get qualified mortgages, which have more restrictions for homeowners.
 Ideally, your ratio should be 0.36 or below to qualify for typical mortgages.

 Refinance Your Mortgage

 Once you've done all your homework, all that's left is to refinance your mortgage with the lender of your choice.
 Getting interest rate quotes from several lenders helps you select the best one.
-You'll need to provide documentation of income, bank account balances, and other financial information to support the underwriting process.
-Let the loan officer know that you are refinancing to remove the co-signer from your mortgage so the loan officer will prepare the paperwork needed for that part of the transaction.
+You'll need to provide documentation of income, bank account balances and other financial information to support the underwriting process.
+Let the loan officer know that you are refinancing to remove the co-signer from your mortgage so the loan officer can prepare the paperwork needed for that part of the transaction.
 You will have to pay closing costs on the mortgage, but many lenders let you roll the costs into your loan balance if you don't have enough cash on hand.